 Lanivet & District Under Fives

-At Lanivet & District under 5's we help children to learn & develop through play in a happy and relaxed atmosphere.
-We have a range of resources available each day including role play, craft areas, outside play with trikes, den making, puzzles & games.
+At Lanivet & District under Fives we help children to learn & develop through play in a happy and relaxed atmosphere.
+We have a range of resources available each day including role play, craft areas, outside play with school escapes play equipment, trikes, den making, puzzles & games.
 We also cook regularly with the children and attend the local park.
 All staff are dedicated to providing the best service possible to all children and families attending the setting by getting to know individual interests.
 All staff are qualified to a minimum of NVQ2/3 in childcare, or are working towards this qualification.

 Who to contact